Patient Safety and Quality Care

 |Patient Satisfaction||Very High|

-Pindara Day Procedure Centre implements a quality management system to the International Standard AS/NZS ISO 9001:2015 and the 10 National Safety and Quality Health Service Standards (NSQHS)
+Pindara Day Procedure Centre implements a quality management system to the 2nd Edition, 8 National Safety and Quality Health Service Standards (NSQHS)

 Pindara Day Procedure Centre takes every precaution to avoid patient infections and has a robust infection control procedure to improve patient outcomes.
 Pindara Day Procedure Centre monitors and reviews post-operative wound infections to identify if any action is required.